 Phew!
 It was a far less comfortable 90 minutes than the scoreline might suggest, and even the most one-eyed Gooner could not deny that their team was a little fortunate in the much-needed 2-0 win over Manchester United.
 Given 76 points should be enough to secure Champions League football, Unai Emery’s team need to register 16 from their remaining eight fixtures.
 Nine should hopefully be secured in the home matches against Newcastle, Palace and Brighton, which leaves seven points required from five games on the road: Everton, Watford, Leicester, Wolves and Burnley.
 Two wins and a draw.
-There is no question that beating United has made Arsenal’s task a lot more achievable.
+There is no question that beating United has made Arsenal’s task a lot more achievable, and will have shortened the odds with the best betting sites on the Gunners finishing in the top four.
 Not only did they get three points nearer their target, they denied one of their principle three rivals for the two places behind Man City and Liverpool points in the process.

 It was a good weekend generally for Arsenal.
 Spurs lost at Southampton and Chelsea only managed a point at home to Wolves.
 After the second leg of the Europa League tie against Rennes on Thursday, the team will not play again for two and half weeks due to the FA Cup quarter finals and an international break.
 It would be good to have momentum going into that break by turning around the tie against the French club, but elimination from Europe might actually turn out to be beneficial in the long run.